synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         addr = binascii.unhexlify(hex_addr)
         self.snapconnect.rpc(addr, 'lights', pattern)
 ```
-Since the above routine was pretty short, I"ll take this opportunity to mention that the binascii.unhexlify() function is being used to convert *binary* SNAP Addresses like "\xff\xee\xdd" (three bytes, and not readable when printed) to *ASCII* SNAP Addresses like "FFEEDD" (six characters, readable when printed).
+Since the above routine was pretty short, I'll take this opportunity to mention that the binascii.unhexlify() function is being used to convert *binary* SNAP Addresses like "\xff\xee\xdd" (three bytes, and not readable when printed) to *ASCII* SNAP Addresses like "FFEEDD" (six characters, readable when printed).

 This next routine appears to be leftover code, possibly predating the creation of the full WebSocketHandler class.
 (I could not find any other reference to it in this source file).